We've independently reviewed this article to make sure it's as accurate as we can make it.

 Both Craftsman and Ryobi power tools are mid-level products sold at mid-range prices.
 In other words, both of these brands are aimed at hobby and DIY enthusiasts.

 If you are a hobbyist or a DIY enthusiast, you probably won’t go wrong investing in Craftsman or Ryobi power tools for your projects.
-If, on the other hand, you are a professional or are interested in becoming a professional, you may want to save your money and invest in power tools that are a bit more credible in the industry and are known for greater quality and a longer life.
+If, on the other hand, you are a professional or are interested in becoming a professional, you may want to save your money and invest in power tools that are a bit more professional-grade.

 That said, there may be situations where using a Craftsman product makes sense, or a project where a Ryobi power tool is the product of choice.
 Here are a few considerations—